isomerpages/isomerpages-govtech/_products-and-services/business/trans-grant.md

   <tr>
     <td>MND</td>
     <td>Social Media Analytics for Municipal Issues</td>
-    <td>Identify legitimate feedback cases related to municipal issues from social media posts and categorize them so that the information could be sent to the relevant agencies for follow-up.</td>
+    <td>Identify legitimate feedback cases related to municipal issues from social media posts and categorise them so that the information could be sent to the relevant agencies for follow-up.</td>
   </tr>
   <tr>
     <td>HPB</td>
     <td>Automated Food Image Recognition and Crowdsourcing for New Foods in Singapore</td>
-    <td>Solution to seamlessly and interactively capture food intake by matching against a database of local food images and accompanied by an intervention programmes to tackle obesity and diabetes through diet.</td>
+    <td>Solution to seamlessly and interactively capture food intake by matching against a database of local food images and accompanied by an intervention programme to tackle obesity and diabetes through diet.</td>
   </tr>
 </table>

 ### **Contact Us**<br>
 Please contact us at INNOVATE@tech.gov.sg for the following:
-* To contribute problem statements (Please fill up this [form](/files/products-and-services/TRANSGrant-Call-for-Problem-Statement-Form-2017.docx)
+* To contribute problem statements (Please fill up this [form](/files/products-and-services/TRANSGrant-Call-for-Problem-Statement-Form-2017.docx))
 * To use any of the TRANS Grant funded projects for your applications
 * To collaborate with the TRANS Labs
 * To commercialise the TRANS Grant funded projects